Blog: What to Know When Planning System Integration

 4. Common data format

 A high-performance integration solution establishes a common format to remove the reliance for an adapter to translate between various application formats.
-An enterprise application integration (EAI) system providing an application-independent data format and data transformation service, helping to alter between a common format and an application-specific format.
+An enterprise application integration (EAI) system provides an application-independent data format and data transformation service, helping to alter between a common format and an application-specific format.

 An example of a common data format is converting zip codes to city names by merging or dividing objects from one app or database to another.

 - Seamless data translation

 Asking the right questions before creating an IT system integration strategy and laying out system integration project steps are both critical to creating an efficient path to the finish line.
 Here are a few questions to keep in mind:

 1. What is the correct integration strategy for a company?